tonyg/ohm-ecmascript-extension-example/README.md

 Then, to run the example,

-    node for5.js
+    node for5.js for5-example.js

-This will print a javascript program to standard output.
+This will translate `for5-example.js`, printing a javascript program to standard output.

 Running the printed program,

-    node for5.js | node
+    node for5.js for5-example.js | node

 produces the output